 - Are the overall program approach and strategy clearly described and supported by established theory and practice? - Are the proposed objectives and activities feasible within the duration of the award? - Is the target population clearly described, as well as culturally appropriate methods to reach the target population?
-Are barriers for the population clearly described and plans to provide culturally appropriate education to overcome these barriers clearly addressed?

-• For public education, health promotion, and outreach programs, does the project support access or navigation to preventive services following educational activities?
+Are barriers for the population clearly described and plans to provide culturally appropriate education to overcome these barriers clearly addressed? - Does the project support access or navigation to preventive services following educational activities?
 Are partnerships with service providers clearly and convincingly described?